-- 9.150 Lewes is the county town of the administrative county of East Sussex and historically of all of Sussex.
+9.135 Lewes is the county town of the administrative county of East Sussex and historically of all of Sussex.
 Lewes has a long history as a bridging point and as a market town located on the River Ouse.
 The town was the site of the Battle of Lewes in 1264 and has many historic landmarks including Lewes Castle.
-As of 2011 Lewes has a population of approximately 17,300. - 9.151 Lewes Town Council is preparing an NDP for Lewes, which is due to reach presubmission in May 2017.
+As of 2011 Lewes has a population of approximately 17,300.

+9.136 Lewes Town Council prepared the NDP for Lewes Town.
 The NDP allocates sites for housing, but does not include the strategic housing allocation of Old Malling Farm.
 The NDP does not allocate employment land.